techistheway/vagrant-ubuntu-python-selenium/README.md

 # vagrant-ubuntu-python-selenium
-Vagrantfile to launch the minimal environment for a Python Selenium(chromedriver) testing environment on Ubuntu. — Edit
+Vagrantfile to launch the minimal environment for a Python Selenium(chromedriver) testing environment on Ubuntu.
+This is not a Selenium server, but a minimal execution environment to run Python3 selenium tests.

 Bandwidth needed:

 800 MB for trusty64 box

 260 MB for packages

 # Usage